Beyond Templates: Here's A Fresh Approach to Content Briefs Creation

 We now have the 5 pillars to great content briefs, but how do we move beyond the standard approach and sprinkle in a bit of creativity and “uniqueness”?

 Too often, we treat content briefs like a checklist, ticking off boxes without really engaging our brains.
 But here's the truth: great content doesn't come from following a template.
-It comes from understanding your audience, your goals, and the unique value you bring to the table.
+It comes from understanding your audience, your content marketing goals, and the unique value you bring to the table.
+This is especially true for creating a compelling blog post.

 We need to encourage critical thinking over a checkbox mentality.

 Your brief should provide a clear framework, but within that framework, there needs to be room for innovation and original thinking.
-Encourage your team to challenge assumptions, propose new angles, and think outside the box.
+Encourage your content team to challenge assumptions, propose new angles, and think outside the box.
 A good brief should inspire, not constrain.
+It should also consider the tone of voice outlined in your style guide.

 Remember, the goal of a content brief isn't to dictate every detail.
 It's to provide a clear direction while leaving room for the expertise and creativity of your content creators.